College of Graduate Studies and Research

 Office hours are 8:00 A.M. – 5:00 P.M.

-A Paper Application for Graduate Admission may be printed and mailed to the Graduate College if you prefer.
+A Paper Application for Graduate Admission may be printed and mailed to the Graduate College.
+Please expect a two week delay in processing your application if you choose this option over electronic submission.

 P. O. Box 6928